-The Yamathon is a charity challenge organized by International Volunteer Group (IVG), where teams of three or four people walk around the 29 stations of the Yamanote line, starting at Tokyo Tokia Building (close to Tokyo Station), in less than 12 hours, and take pictures of their team at each one of the stations.
+The Yamathon is a charity challenge organized by International Volunteer Group (IVG), where teams of two to four people walk around the 30 stations of Tokyo’s JR Yamanote line, in less than 12 hours, and take pictures of their team at each one of the stations.
 The Yamanote line is Japan’s busiest and most important commuter rail line which circles the capital.

-For safety reasons (overcrowding on footpaths, etc.) and Japan’s Traffic Rules the team size is limited to a maximum of 4 people.
-We realize that it may be a problem for some people to get a team of 4 people together, so to make it easier to join our event you can even apply with 3 members!
+For safety reasons (overcrowding on footpaths, etc.) , the team size is limited to a maximum of 4 people.
+We realize that it may be a problem for some people to get a team of 4 people together, so to make it easier to join our event you can even apply with 2 members!

 A gentle walking pace would probably take about 12 hours, depending on how well your team plan the route.

 Part of the challenge is navigating for yourself!

 The Yamathon is not a marathon event, therefore, we do not encourage running.
 If you do jog, please follow the traffic rules whenever necessary.
 Obey all traffic laws and traffic signals.
 Obey any instructions given by police.
 There will be no road closures and teams will use the everyday pavements (sidewalks) of Tokyo alongside other road users.
 You must follow our safety guidelines and all team members must finish together as a team.

 12 hours is a target time and something to aim for.
 You will not be disqualified if you do not complete the Yamathon in 12 hours.

 Those who are navigational geniuses may complete the event in 38km.
 Others who follow the train line may take 44km.
 It really depends on which route you take.
 We encourage shortcuts, as long you take a photo outside all 30 stations!

 Yes!
 We come from Japan, UK, Canada, India, US, Australia, and a host of other countries.